-The Pennsylvania General Assembly thus plainly intends that election records be transparent.
+The Pennsylvania General Assembly thus plainly intends that election records be transparent and does not consider voter list data to implicate any constitutional right to privacy.

 C. Title 4, Section 183.14(c)(3) of the Pennsylvania Administrative Code Does Not Regulate Intergovernmental Data Sharing.